RetendoNetwork/nex/README.md

 ## Informations
 - It's NEX Library written in Go for Retendo Network.
 - Nintendo used the Library Quazal Rendez-Vous by Ubisoft and Quazal Companie and added some modifications for create "NEX".
 NEX is library for Online Games Servers for Nintendo 2DS/3DS, Nintendo Wii U and Nintendo Switch Consoles.
 (But today Nintendo Switch used NPLN).
+- For create our NEX Library, we used the NEX documentation from NintendoClients, thanks Kinnay.

 ## Installation
 ```